Useful Camera Tips

 Recording shorter video segments (60 seconds) will keep your file size down and make them easier to manage and review.

-Format your SD memory card on a regular basis, as it is a wear item.
-This maximizes your memory card lifespan.
+Format your SD Memory Card on a regular basis, as it is a wear item.
+This maximizes your card's lifespan.

-Replace your memory card annually.
+Replace your SD Memory Card annually.
 Repeated loop recording will cause them to eventually wear out.